Michelle Obama was right but missed the mark in her methods.

 I was in high school in the 1980s.
 I remember the school lunch that I ate fondly.
 The pseudo-burgers made with what I think was a meat-soy mixture.
 Many of the school lunches were becoming privatized not to meet nutrition guidelines but to save money.
 They were pushed by nutritionists at the Department of Agriculture to began to redefine or recategorized the nutritional status of certain foods.
 At this time, some of the recommendations made sense.
 Some were ridiculous.
 The idea that condiments like pickle relish and ketchup were vegetables still makes me laugh today.

 The majority of Americans do not eat enough fruits and vegetables.
 They have lobbied for ketchup and other ridiculous foods that are considered vegetables.
 There are lots of food that we should cut back on, but drastic measures do not work.
 Think of the prohibition of alcohol and how unsuccessful this attempt to outlaw the consumption and sales of alcohol turned out to be.
 Gin joints opened up all across the United States.
 Stills were popping up all across the rural areas of America and drivers were transporting alcohol.
 Where there is a will to eat pizza, there will be a black market to produce it.
-Do we really want our kids sneaking pizza into school to give another child that pizza fixes they really need?
+Do we really want our kids sneaking pizza into school to give another child a cure for that pizza fix they really need?

 The bottom line: Weight loss and healthy eating are more than a single food or food group.
 To develop a healthy lifestyle, you need to learn healthy habits.
 Con-Agra, the food lobby, will continue to push for their foods to be named vegetables.
 I hope the USDA continues to resist the temptation created by the lobbyists, but school foods need to be foods kids will eat.
-We need to promote a healthy lifestyle, but prohibition style pronouncements and demands will only further turn the public off.
+We need to promote a healthy lifestyle, but prohibition-style pronouncements and demands will only further turn the public off.
 Education is the right way and a more subtle approach to social change will lead to a higher degree of success.